apache/apisix/docs/en/latest/getting-started.md

 ## Pre-Requisites

-Before you jump head, make sure that you have your machine setup with these tools.
+Before you jump ahead, make sure that you have your machine setup with these tools.

 - [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).